BEGINNING ON JANUARY 15, 2023, FLORIDA WILL CHECK THE STATE-TO STATE VERIFICATION TO PREVENT ANYONE FROM HAVING LICENSES OR IDS IN TWO STATES.

 There are two ways to earn a motorcycle license:

-- You can take a Motorcycle Safety Program Course where you will receive professional training in motorcycle handling (motorcycles are provided) as well as earn a 90-day Motorcycle License Test Waiver (if you successfully complete the course).
+- You can take a Motorcycle Safety Program Course where you will receive professional training in motorcycle handling.
+Motorcycles are provided, and you earn a 90-day Motorcycle License Test Waiver (if you successfully complete the course).

-- The other method is to apply directly at a DDS Customer Service Center.
-To earn your license, you must pass a knowledge test and an on-cycle skills test (on your own motorcycle).
-You must also pass a vision test.
-If the vision test was administered and passed during the year in conjunction with another license issuance, this vision test may be waived.
+- The second method is to apply directly at a DDS Customer Service Center (CSC).
+To earn your license, you must pass a knowledge, on-cycle skills, and vision test.
+The vision exam may be waived if a test was given and passed during the year within another issuance.
+You must provide your own motorcycle.

-The 90-day Motorcycle License Test Waiver will allow you to bypass the knowledge test and the on-cycle skills test at a DDS Customer Service Center.
-For more information on the Motorcycle operator’s testing, please view the Motorcycle Operator's Manual.
+The 90-day Motorcycle License Test Waiver will allow you to bypass the knowledge and the on-cycle skills test at a CSC.
+For more information on the Motorcycle testing, please view the Motorcycle Operators Manual.